Erpix3lt/SAPIENZA-Information-Design/README.md

 - Data Visualisation, 6CFU
 - Data Storytelling and Research, 3 CFU
 - One Final Project
+- ATTEND AT LEAST 9 LESSONS, ENTER IN GOOGLE CLASSROOM

 ### Goals
 - Working with data